mpn2003/mnap0464_9103_tut03_quiz9/README.md

 >
 > <br>
 >
 >For the background texture I could use this technique of [painting](https://www.youtube.com/watch?v=MEYdsoZua7E).
-There are various techniques and pieces of code that I could use to create [3D elements](), thay can  have the same texture as the background, so that they are not too detached.
-Finally you could use the mouse or keyboard to interact and [change color of the scenary](https://editor.p5js.org/ivymeadows/sketches/B1PpMXlsZ)
+There are various techniques and pieces of code that I could use to create [3D elements](#techniques-for-3d-elements), thay can  have the same texture as the background, so that they are not too different.
+To be able to change color of the scenary I could use different techniques such as the [mouse](https://editor.p5js.org/ivymeadows/sketches/B1PpMXlsZ) is pressed or the [Key-board](https://editor.p5js.org/AnnabellaPetrak/sketches/vO9avJzv7).
 >
 > <br>
 >